 Separation of Duties

-Units must give careful consideration to the assignment of duties to staff in regards to procurement transactions so that the same employee is not allowed to select the supplier, place an order, receive the goods/services, approve the transactions, and process the associated voucher and payments.
+Units must give careful consideration to the assignment of duties to employees in regards to procurement transactions so that the same employee is not allowed to select the supplier, place an order, receive the goods/services, approve the transactions, and process the associated voucher and payments.

 This policy does not apply to purchases of standard services.
 Standard services are services routinely provided to a large number of customers usually at published rates without significant customizing (e.g., administrative services, dry cleaning, extermination services, equipment maintenance, laboratory testing services, lawn care, and courier services.).

-Purchases of professional services between the University of Minnesota and University of Minnesota Physicians will not require review and approval from Purchasing or from the Board of Regents, but will instead be consistent with the Master Agreement for the Purchase of Goods and Services between the University of Minnesota and University of Minnesota Physicians.
+Purchases of professional services between the University of Minnesota and University of Minnesota Physicians will not require review and approval from Purchasing Services or from the Board of Regents, but will instead be consistent with the Master Agreement for the Purchase of Goods and Services between the University of Minnesota and University of Minnesota Physicians (PDF).
 The Master Agreement does not apply to lease of real property from one party to the other, or to sponsored research activities and related subcontractor relationships.

 The Office of the General Counsel is the only unit that may purchase legal services from an external supplier.
-Architect/engineer services and design services may be purchased only by Capital Planning and Project Management (CPPM) or with their authorization.

 Purchases of professional services from Fairview University Hospital will be handled in a manner consistent with Administrative and Board of Regents Policies: Purchasing, but purchases from Fairview University Hospital that are related to research projects will not require bidding for any dollar amount.